ovesorg/emob-commercial-models/docs/8-integration-devops/2-bss-setup-data-types.md

 This document defines the setup data types for Battery Swap Service (BSS) **services** (Product-Units) and **bundles** as implemented in the ABS Platform.
 These types bridge the commercial model definitions with the operational platform configuration.

+Each BSS service must map to a Service Product-Unit in Odoo (see `../2-product-unit-library/2-service.md`).
+Market-specific instances (for example Togo – Lomé) are cataloged in `../7-market-specific-models/togo-models.md` and use the schemas defined here.

 **Source**: ABS Platform (`abs-platform/docs/models/bss/setup-data`)

 ---